Miguel Rojas Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The Padres have the 14th-ranked team ERA among all league pitching staffs (4.27).
+- The Padres have the 14th-ranked team ERA across all league pitching staffs (4.20).

-- Padres pitchers combine to allow 40 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- Padres pitchers combine to surrender 41 total home runs at a rate of 1.2 per game (to rank 18th in the league).

-- Snell (1-4 with a 5.59 ERA and 33 strikeouts in 29 2/3 innings pitched) makes the start for the Padres, his seventh of the season.
+- The Padres will look to Musgrove (1-0) in his third start of the season.

-- His last appearance came on Tuesday against the Cincinnati Reds, when the left-hander went six innings, surrendering three earned runs while giving up eight hits.
+- His most recent time out came on Saturday, April 29 against the San Francisco Giants, when the righty threw 3 1/3 innings, surrendering seven earned runs while allowing six hits.

-- In six games this season, the 30-year-old has a 5.59 ERA and 10.2 strikeouts per nine innings, while allowing a batting average of .284 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.